 Our MLIS curriculum is continually updated to address emerging trends in the information professions.

 Graduates with a Master's degree in Library and Information Science work in various organizational environments.
 When asked about the type of organization where they work, during a survey of SJSU iSchool alumni (conducted in January 2014), 27% of survey respondents said they work as an information professional in a non-library environment, in settings such as software companies, the financial services industry, and insurance companies.

 In addition, job titles and job responsibilities for information professionals are changing.
-Check out some of the emerging job titles as identified in the Emerging Career Trends Report:
+Check out some of the emerging job titles as identified in the iSchool's Emerging Career Trends for Information Professionals report:

 - Cloud/Metadata Support Specialist

 - User-Service Specialist

 - Taxonomy Analyst

 We realize that the vast choice in career opportunities can overwhelm new students.
 Many of the career pathways you can pursue at the SJSU School of Information may pique your interest and sound like something you'd like to do as your profession.
 Our Career Development resources offer tools, advice, and insight to help you identify the career direction best suited for you personally.

 As you ponder the vast opportunities, we encourage you to explore the numerous career pathways offered in the graduate programs at the SJSU School of Information, browse the latest news about our curriculum, and read stories about current SJSU iSchool students' personal career objectives.